This past summer I have been a woman on a mission.

 Painting might seem like a self-explanatory thing.
-But just in case, I thought I’d give you a quick rundown of how to actually whitewash your buildings.
-So here are three easy steps to hopefully help you find great success with your whitewashing efforts.
+Still, just in case, I thought I’d give you a quick rundown of how to whitewash your buildings.
+Here are 3 easy steps to hopefully help you find great success with your whitewashing efforts.

 1. Begin Inside